barbarafaria/Projeto-Recriando.Interface.do.Netflix/README.md

 # Projeto - Recriando Interface do Netflix

-Projeto de aprendizagem do Digital Innovation One, recriando a Inetrface do Netflix, utilizando HTML5, CSS3 e JavaScript.
+Projeto de aprendizagem do Digital Innovation One, recriando a Interface do Netflix, utilizando HTML5, CSS3 e JavaScript.